 I have been on the fence all day about what post to share with you today.
 Originally I was going to share Friday Happy Hour; but, we are working on a series of posts for cocktails and want to nail down one before sharing.
 Next Friday.
-So, I decided it was time to share something gooey and sweet that you could enjoy over the weekend.
-You still have time to start the recipe to enjoy tomorrow or Sunday.
+I decided it was time to share something gooey and sweet that you could enjoy over the weekend.
+You still have time to start the recipe for old fashioned cinnamon rolls to enjoy tomorrow or Sunday.

 We have been tossing around the idea of doing some entertaining in the near future; which we are loving now that we have a dining room.
 Yeah dining room!
 Half way through some menu planning I started thinking about how we don’t have to always just do dinner.
 What about brunch?
 In order to be better prepared I thought I would up our brunch recipes and create some delicious ones to have on hand, when the craving for a friendly brunch pops up.